Subscribe to updates

 Budget Scrutiny Process Feedback

-The committee considered proposals for its future work programme.
-A request from a resident regarding the clarity, fairness, and consistency of Hertfordshire County Council's secondary school transfer admissions process, particularly in areas with mixed two-tier and three-tier systems, was discussed.
-It was agreed that this matter would be best handled by the Education Cabinet Panel in the first instance, with the Overview and Scrutiny Committee to be kept informed of the outcome.
+Secondary School Transfers: A proposal was received from a resident regarding the clarity, fairness, and consistency of Hertfordshire County Council's secondary transfer admissions process, particularly in areas with mixed two-tier and three-tier systems and the use of middle schools.
+After discussion, there was a consensus that this issue would be better handled by the Education Panel in the first instance.
+The committee agreed to refer the matter to the Education Panel, with a request for the Overview and Scrutiny Committee to be kept informed of the outcome.

 Attendees